n1lby73/c-compiler/README.md

 # c-compiler
-compile your c and c++ program with a single command

 since you're here i assume that you are tired of compiling your codes with up to three lines of command before seeing an error or testing your program